coolguy-stack/Chat-app/README.md

 In order to use it, simply download the files and go to ~/superchat/App.js.
 From there you can use npm to start the remote connection and you will be greeted with our chat app.
 Still working on the CSS to spruce up the UI.

-Collaborators: Md Nafieu Hossain Alif and Aravin Shankar
+Collaborators: Jasimraza Momin and Aravin Shankar